JosevidosaVFX/Groom_Exporter_To_Unreal/README.md

   We can choose between current frame and frame range, choose where it is saved and we would only need to save to disk.

-  IMPORTANT NOTE: Both for a single frame and for several frames, do not save the file with $F4, since we only need a single file.
+  >[!WARNING] Both for a single frame and for several frames, do not save the file with $F4, since we only need a single file.

 In Unreal: